- Real Parenting Andi Eigenmann First Thought She And Philmar Would Have Issues About Parenting Styles

 - Baby Wala Dapat Bayaran Sa Newborn Screening Kung Philhealth Member Ka

 - Baby Paano Malamang Handa Na Ang Anak Mo Sa Mga Malalaking Developmental Milestones Na Ito

 - Real Parenting 'Nagpunta Ng Palengke Walang Bra!'
 Moms (And Dads!)
 Share Funniest 'Lutang' Moments

 Can Your Child's Stained and Yellow Teeth Still Be Saved?
 Dentists AnswerHere are the common causes of children's teeth discoloration according to pediatric dentists

 Our kids' teeth often fascinate us because they have whiter and brighter teeth compared to our teeth.
 It’s because baby teeth, also called milk or primary teeth, have a thinner and whiter top layer (called enamel) than permanent teeth, according to the American Academy of Pediatrics.
 But tooth discoloration can happen if we're not careful.

 4 common causes of tooth discoloration in toddlers

-If you notice, however, that your child’s teeth aren’t as pearly white as they used to be, there could be a problem.
-Here are common causes of tooth discoloration in kids:
+If you notice, that your child’s teeth aren’t as pearly white as they used to be, there could be a problem.
+Here are common causes of tooth discoloration in toddlers: